 FEBRUARY 9, 2015 VOLUME 22 NUMBER 6 Health care programs for the elderly, the poor and the disabled can be complicated and confusing.
 We frequently find that clients are unclear about the differences — in eligibility and in coverage — between Medicare and Medicaid, for instance.
 Add in the fact that Arizona calls its Medicaid […]

 FEBRUARY 2, 2015 VOLUME 22 NUMBER 5 Last week we suggested some of the reasons why you might think about having a revocable living trust as part of your estate planning documents.
 This week we’ll try to turn it around, and give you ten reasons why you might prefer to have a will (“just” a […]

 JANUARY 26, 2015 VOLUME 22 NUMBER 4 Do you need a living trust?
 Even with an estate tax threshold of over $5 million (and double that, for most married couples)?
 That is the primary question posed by most of our estate planning clients.
 For years the answer depended mostly on the size of your estate. […]

-SubjectsALTCS Alzheimer’s Arizona Court of Appeals conservatorship dementia divorce elder abuse estate planning Estate Tax fraud guardianship income tax joint tenancy living trusts living wills long-term care long-term care insurance Medicaid Medicare Nursing Homes POA Probate probate court retirement revocable living trust Social Security Special Needs Trusts Trust administration Trusts Wills More Subjects...
+SubjectsALTCS Alzheimer’s Arizona Court of Appeals conservatorship dementia elder abuse estate planning Estate Tax fraud guardianship income tax joint tenancy living trusts living wills long-term care long-term care insurance Medicaid Medicare Nursing Homes POA Probate probate court retirement revocable living trust Social Security Special Needs Trusts Trust administration Trusts undue influence Wills More Subjects...